mega-calibrator/DDC-for-CRT/README.md

 ## Notes
 the refresh button should be used after changing the resolution or settings on the monitor itself

-the monitor will forget the changes made over DDC if you for change input, change resolution, etc.
+some monitors will forget the changes made over DDC if you for change input, change resolution, etc.
 <br/>
 please use the apply button to confirm your changes and save to the monitor NVRAM